Max Whitehead: Male model, international wrestler and life guard

 He enlisted in the RAAF in 1943, but was never sent overseas and was discharged at the end of that year.
 Aside from his rugby league career, he had been at various times a male model, a pilot, a chicken sexer, and a professional wrestler.

 As a wrestler, using the name Max Steyne, he won the 1954 European Heavyweight Championship in Munich, Germany.

 In the 1940s, 1950s and 1960s Whitehead was widely known for being the first Chesty Bond character in Bonds singlet advertisements nationally.

 He was also a professional lifeguard at Manly Life Saving Club for many years, and won many surfing events for South Narrabeen, Manly & North Steyne Surf Clubs, specializing in belt races.

 Whitehead lived his final years at the War Veterans Home at Collaroy, New South Wales.
 He died on 26 March 2010 from complications of hip surgery at age 87.
-Whitehead's ashes were scattered on Brookvale Oval before a match between Manly and the Cronulla Sharks on 11 April 2010.
+Whitehead's ashes were scattered on Brookvale Oval before a match between Manly and the Cronulla-Sutherland Sharks on 11 April 2010.